NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 Simethicone | 30 mg |

-The components of Refalgin work together
+The ingredients of Refalgin work together

 Calcium carbonate